PatelShakil/express_apps/readme.md

 > Independent ReactJs or Angular

-> Use Template Engine ThreeJs
+> Use Template Engine eJs
+- We're using ejs for template engine UI

 > Use Express Static for JAMStack